 Emission service – improving environmental monitoring

-To ensure a level playing field for ships operating in a Sulphur Emission Control Area (SECA), we develop and mature a service for:
+To ensure a level playing field for ships operating in a Sulphur Emission Control Area (SECA), we have developed and matured a service for:

 - Sulphur emission monitoring: Service for monitoring information about vessels’ SOx emissions.

-Our end user services are developed based on the Maritime Cloud framework and will be organised according to the Maritime Service Portfolio (MSP) defined by the IMO e-Navigation Strategy.
-To the extent possible, our services will be standardised according to IHO S100 data models.
-Most services will be available on web-based platforms for the Arctic and Baltic areas.
-Services will also be prototyped and tested in commercial on board and shore equipment for the long-term roll-out.
+Our end user services have been developed based on the Maritime Connectivity Platform framework and organised according to the Maritime Service Portfolio (MSP) defined by the IMO e-Navigation Strategy.
+To the extent possible, our services have been standardised according to IHO S100 data models.
+Most services are be available on web-based platforms for the Arctic and Baltic areas.
+Services have also been prototyped and tested in commercial on board and shore equipment for the long-term roll-out.
 Learn more about platforms for services here.